hzeller/beagleg/README.md

     sudo ./machine-control $(cat type-a.config) --port 4444

 The `sed` command passes the configuration, but removes the comment characters.

-## Pinout

-These are the GPIO bits associated with the motor outputs.
-The actual physical pins are all over the place on the Beaglebone Black extension headers P8 and P9, see table below.

-Before we can use all pins, we need to tell the Beaglebone Black pin multiplexer which we're going to use for GPIO.
-For that, we need to install a device tree overlay.
-Just run the script beagleg-cape-pinmux.sh as root

-    sudo ./beagleg-cape-pinmux.sh

-This registers the cape, as you can confirm by looking at the slots:

-    $ cat /sys/devices/bone_capemgr.*/slots
-     0: 54:PF---
-     1: 55:PF---
-     2: 56:PF---
-     3: 57:PF---
-     4: ff:P-O-L Bone-LT-eMMC-2G,00A0,Texas Instrument,BB-BONE-EMMC-2G
-     5: ff:P-O-L Bone-Black-HDMI,00A0,Texas Instrument,BB-BONELT-HDMI
-     8: ff:P-O-L Override Board Name,00A0,Override Manuf,BeagleG

-Now, all pins are mapped to be used by beagleg.
-This is the pinout

-       Driver channel |  0     1     2     3     4      5     6     7
-    Step     : GPIO-0 |  2,    3,    4,    5,    7,    14,   15,   20
-           BBB Header |P9-22 P9-21 P9-18 P9-17 P9-42A P9-26 P9-24 P9-41A
-                      |
-    Direction: GPIO-1 | 12,   13,   14,   15,    16,    17,  18,   19
-           BBB Header |P8-12 P8-11 P8-16 P8-15 P9-15 P9-23  P9-14 P9-16

-Motor enable for all motors is on `GPIO-1`, bit 28, P9-12 (The mapping right now was done because these are consecutive GPIO pins that can be used, but the mapping to P9-42A (P11-22) and P9-41A (P11-21) should probably move to an unambiguated pin)

-The mapping from axis to driver channel happens in two steps, see documentation in `struct MachineControlConfig` about the configuration options `channel_layout` and `axis_mapping`.
-The first describes the mapping of driver channels to connector positions on the cape (which might differ due to board layout reasons), the second the mapping of G-code axes (such as 'X' or 'Y') to the connector position.
-The channel layout can be changed with `--channel-layout` and defaults to the BUMPS cape; the axis mapping can be set with the `--axis-mapping` flag.

-In the following [Bumps cape][bumps], the X axis on the very left (with a plugged in motor), second slot empty, third is 'Z', fourth (second-last) is E, and finally the Y axis is on the very right (more space for two connectors which I need for my Type-A machine).
-The mapping is configured with:

-        ./machine-control --axis-mapping "X_ZEY"  ...

-![Bumps output mapping][bumps-cape]

-(The [Bumps cape][bumps] was designed to work with BeagleG).

-If you build your own cape: note all logic levels are 3.3V (and assume not more than ~4mA).
-The RAMPS driver board for instance only works if you power the 5V input with 3.3V, so that the Pololu inputs detect the logic level properly.

-This is an early experimental manual cape interfacing to a RAMPS adapter:
-![Manual Cape][manual-cape]

-At the middle/bottom of the test board you see a headpone connector: many of the early experiments didn't have yet a stepper motor installed, but just listening to the step-frequency.

-Not yet supported, coming soon:
-   * More PINS of GPIO-0 will be used
-       * Two AUX outputs on GPIO-0 30, 31.
-This controls the medium current Aux open drain connectors at the bottom left on the [Bumps board][bumps].
-       * 3 end-switch inputs on GPIO-0 23, 26, 27
-   * The PWM outputs are on GPIO-2 2, 3, 4, 5 which are also pins Timer 4, 5, 6, 7.
-Plan is to use the AM335x Timer functionality in their PWM mode.
-These control the two high current PWM outputs (screw terminals top right) and the two medium current open drain pwm connectors on the Bumps board (connector top left).w
-   * Analog inputs AIN0, AIN1, AIN2 will be used for temperature reading.

-## Load cape device tree at bootup
-While loading the pinmux manually with

-    sudo ./beagleg-cape-pinmux.sh

-initializes the pinmux now, we have to do this every time after boot.
-Also, we'd like to have the cape installed as early as possible in the boot process to properly set all the output values to safe values.

-For that, we essentially have to add

-    optargs=capemgr.enable_partno=BeagleG

-To the `/boot/uboot/uEnv.txt` file to let the kernel know to enable that cape.

-The kernel looks for the firmware in /lib/firmware - since at boot time the root-fs is not mounted yet, just the init-rd ramdisk, we need to make sure to have it in the uInitrd filesystem.

-There is a script that does both of these things.
-This might depend on your distribution, so take a look at the script first to check that it does what it should do (it will abort on the first error, so probably it won't do damage).
-In particular the unpacking/repacking of the initrd file might be specific to your distribution.

-    sudo ./beagleg-install-cape.sh BeagleG-00A0.dtbo

-After a reboot, you should see the cape to be enabled early on in the boot process (Power PWM LEDs switch off).

 ## G-Code stats binary
 There is a binary `gcode-print-stats` to extract information from the G-Code